-Mindfulness—no doubt you’ve been hearing a lot about it lately.
-But what is it, how do you do it, and what can it do for you?
+Mindfulness is probably something you’ve been hearing a lot about lately.
+But what is it, what can it do for you, and how do you do it?
 Here are the basics, and some simple ways to incorporate it into your day.

 Luckily, there are some simple, straightforward ways that you can incorporate mindfulness into your day.